Learn something new every day

 Recent graduates who are interested in obtaining jobs in accounting should seriously consider joining a professional organization for chartered accountants in participating countries.
 Industry groups expose members to training and seminars where trends and regulations are discussed and influenced.
 These groups also provide networking opportunities for industry professionals, and these relationships can lead to career opportunities.

-Professionals seeking chartered accountant jobs could fulfill business analyst positions at financial services firms.
+Professionals seeking these accountant jobs could fulfill business analyst positions at financial services firms.
 A chartered accountant designation could increase the earning potential for an individual in this role.
 This position might include taking on different projects within a firm, communicating with other departments and shareholders, and keeping any endeavors in line with budgeting requirements.

 Chartered accountant jobs can turn up in the most unlikely of industries, including forensics.
 In this fast-paced environment, where facing crime scenes is common, financial professionals can contribute to auditing teams in back offices or serve as hands-on forensics accountants who are called upon for various tasks.
 Forensics and law enforcement chartered accountant jobs may require at times that finance professionals testify in courts of law or in arbitration situations.